Composers: Mick

 Singing for your supper

-it, I had it with you (we're through)
+it, I had it with you

 And I had it, I had it, I had it, I had it

-with you (we're through)
+with you

-And I love you with a passion
+And I loved you with a passion

 In and out of fashion